 The VPK program places no limit on the number of children served by each provider.
 It is each provider’s decision of how many children to serve.
 You are required to enter an agreement with ELCPBC and must meet numerous state standards to offer the VPK program, including but not limited to, credentials and background screenings of instructors, minimum and maximum class sizes, director credentials, and developmentally appropriate curriculum.
 Registered family child care homes, unlicensed family child care homes, and informal child care providers are not eligible to participate in the VPK program.
 Each school district is required by law to deliver the summer VPK program.

 Voluntary Prekindergarten (VPK) Contracts must now be completed on the Office of Early Learning (OEL) Provider Portal.
 You can find detailed instructions and helpful video tutorials on the features and use of the portal at the link here.
 When you are a VPK Provider, it is important to know the responsibilities outlined in the Provider Contract and to be up to date on any new regulations.
 Please review the entire contract to ensure you are in full compliance with all of aspects of the contract.

 ELCPBC will notify the provider if any additional information is needed.

 Each private provider must also meet one of the following qualifications:

-Please see the following guidance from the Office of Early Learning regarding Voluntary Prekindergarten (VPK) accreditation.
+Please see the following guidance from OEL regarding Voluntary Prekindergarten (VPK) accreditation.

-All changes must be submitted to the Coalition within 14 calendar days of the change.
+All changes must be submitted to ELCPBC within 14 calendar days of the change.
 The provider must ensure that any new VPK instructor or director meets all of the requirements of law before implementing any changes.
 Failure to do so will cause your program to be out of compliance and payment may be withheld.
-All VPK forms and supporting documentation must be completed and submitted through the ELCPBC Provider Portal.
+All VPK forms and supporting documentation must be completed and submitted through the OEL Provider Portal.